 Barbora Horáková, Direction

-Barbora Horáková, born in Prague, was well on her way to become an opera ainger.
+Barbora Horáková, born in Prague, is living in Biel.
+She was well on her way to become an opera singer.
 She studied and graduated at the music academies of Basle and Geneva.
-As a member of the Swiss International Studio she was awarded with several prizes in competitions before she decided to change her path, concentrating on opera direction.
-She moved on to Munich`s Bayerische Theaterakademie.
+As a member of the Swiss International Studio she won several prizes in competitions before she decided to change her path, concentrating on opera direction.
+She moved on to Munich`s Bavarian Theaterakademie.

-Her success with the public and press was followed by two prestigious nominations soon.
-Barbora Horáková was a finalist and prizewinner at the Ring Award Graz in 2017, and she was honored as the „Newcomer“ of the Year 2018 by the „International OPERA Awards“ in London.
+Barbora Horáková rapid success was underlined by two prestigious nominations.
+She was a finalist at the Ring Award Graz in 2017, and she was honored as „Newcomer of the Year“ 2018 by the „International OPERA Awards“ in London.